philhawksworth/beerclub/README.md

 The images are all hosted on Instagram.
 Add a public Instagram page URL (without a trailing `/`) to the `_data/drops.yml` file in order to include the image in the site.

+You can now add an award for each bear you add on the website.
+Add a line in the [_data/drops.yml](_data/drops.yml) file like this : "award: your award here".

 ## Deployment

 The site is generated via Github's Jekyll support.
 Pushing code to the `gh-pages` branch will envoke a build and deployment.